 - Signatures of neighboring lot owners affected by the changes

 Aside from the Architectural Review Committee, an HOA may also have other committees.
 Your HOA must have a set of homeowner association guidelines outlining the standards and procedures of such committees.
-This includes the roles and responsibilities of the committees, who they report to, and the processes they go through.
+This includes how each committee is formed, the roles and responsibilities of the committees, who they report to, and the processes they go through.
 Without such a policy in place, your HOA’s committees would have no direction.

 The average HOA produces tens of documents each year.
 Over time, such documents can pile up and take up space in your office.
 There will come a time when you need to get rid of some of them.
 But, how do you determine which documents to retain and which ones to throw out?
 How long should you keep each document in the first place?
 These are the questions you must ask when formulating your document retention policy.

 The Fair Housing Act prevents housing providers, such as HOAs, to discriminate against potential homeowners based on a multitude of factors.
 This includes race, religion, and sex.